Election Reform Amendment

 The prospect of spending so much time raising money discourages many capable people from seeking public office.

-The result is an adverse selection process that works against our objective of good government.
+The result is an adverse selection process that works against our objective of attracting qualified applicants to public service.

 In addition, the sheer volume of campaign funds coming from outside sources may drive up the cost of political advertising, making it difficult for a candidate to purchase enough ad exposure to wage a competitive campaign.
 If this occurs, it will impair the communications between the candidate and the voters in the election district.